cferrier1995/floppybird/README.md

 Floppy Bird Machine Learning
 =========
-A flappy bird AI that teaches itself how to avoid dying by using reinforcement learning.
-Origininally done for a Computer Science Class, updated after with improvements and a learning graph.
+A Flappy Bird AI that teaches itself how to avoid dying by using reinforcement learning.
+Originally done for an AI Class, updated after with improvements and a learning graph.

 Live App
 ------------